Download Careers360 App

 Ova are produced in the ovaries through the process of oogenesis.
 Each ovum contains half the quantity of genetic material required to make an organism, contributing 23 chromosomes in humans that will merge with the 23 chromosomes from the sperm to form a complete set of 46 chromosomes.

-The ovum has been designed for reproduction—it carries the female's genetic material and provides the appropriate environment for fertilization.
+The ovum has been designed for human reproduction—it carries the female's genetic material and provides the appropriate environment for fertilisation and implanation.
 Released from the ovary, it travels down the fallopian tube, where it may meet with sperm.
-If fertilized, the changes that take place in the ovum result in the formation of a zygote.
+If fertilised, the changes that take place in the ovum result in the formation of a zygote.
 This begins embryonic development.

 The oocyte also contains all the cytoplasmic determinants necessary for early development, including certain nutrients and organelles that provide for cell division and growth until the embryo can implant in the uterus and initiate nutrient uptake from the mother.